ZeroGwafa/DisturbanceRewards/README.md

 # DisturbanceRewards

 Tracks Necromancy ritual disturbances and their drops via the chat window.
+Lightly modified from ZeroGwafa's Seren Spirit tracker.

 ## Installation: